websemantics/hyperapp-lifecycle/README.md

 ## Lite Mode

 Lite mode features a supplementary function `l` that can be used as needed and where `h` remains unchanged.
 This gives more control on which nodes are allowed to fire lifecycle events for their children.
-The root node lifecycle events will be trigger as in full coverage mode.
+The root node lifecycle events will be triggered as in full coverage mode.

 The main point here to be aware of -as shown by the example below- is that, the use of `l` will ensure lifecycle events for children nodes and not for the node itself.